darktasevski/CompSci/Math/ratios_rates_percentages.md

     - Since there are 20%, percent more goblins than wizards, the number of goblins is $100\%+20\%=120\%$, 120 percent of the number of wizards.
 Percent means per hundred, so: $120\% = \frac{120}{100}=1.2$
     - That means we can use the expression $1.2w$ to represent the number of goblins.
     - Since we know there are 120 goblins, we can say that $1.2w$ is equal to 120.$120 = 1.2w$
-    - We the combine like terms and solve for w:
+    - We the combine like terms and solve for $w$:

 $$
 \begin{aligned}